 As a teacher, whether teaching in person, online or a combination, we know that it is important to you to provide valuable content and real examples to your students.

 At DonorConnect we hope we can meet your needs by providing valuable resources that help students understand the basic concepts of organ and tissue donation.
 We would love to present to your students in a live classroom setting whenever that is possible.
-We are also available to give presentations virtually and we have provided these online materials that we hope you will find beneficial.
+When in-person presentations are not possible or practical, we are also available to give presentations virtually and we have provided these online materials that we hope you will find beneficial.

-If you have questions or need additional resources, please contact Dixie Madsen at email@example.com.
+If you have questions or would like additional resources, please contact Dixie Madsen at email@example.com.